Valerio Pellegrini: Minerva (2013)

 Data visualization to support the interpretation of Kant's work

-I currently hold a research position and am not teaching.
-When I am teaching, all relevant material will be made available here.
+This page is currently under construction.
 In the meantime, please email me if you have any queries.
 A summary of what I have taught is below.

 2014 Foundations of German Idealism, Oxford (Brookes)